 End Sub

-How remove the progress bar?
+How to remove progress bar from PowerPoint?

 Set s = .Slides(X).Shapes.AddShape(msoShapeRectangle, _ 0, .PageSetup.SlideHeight - 12, _ X * .PageSetup.SlideWidth / .Slides.Count, 12)